Joon-Klaps/viralgenie/docs/usage.md

 ```
 > Make sure you have [Nextflow](https://nf-co.re/docs/usage/installation) and a container manager (for example, [Docker](https://docs.docker.com/get-docker/)) installed.
 See the [installation instructions](installation.md) for more info.

+!!!
+Tip
+    Did your analysis fail?
+After fixing the issue add `-resume` to the command to continue from where it left off.

 ## Input
 ### Samples